 This shows that the best performing asset classes vary from year to year.
 It also holds true for longer periods.
 For example, from 2000 to 2009, the S&P 500 lost 24% of its value and delivered a total return (including dividends) of -9%.
 After the March, 2009 bottom the S&P went up by 17.8% per year for the next 10 years.

 From 2001-2012, gold went up 12 straight years.
 That was followed by a drop of 28% in 2013.
 From 2014-2018, gold retreated further followed by a turnaround in 2019 when it was up 18%.

 The lesson is that no one can reliably forecast asset class returns, or even relative asset class returns on a consistent basis, especially over shorter periods.

 Time is on Your Side

-The longer you hold an asset, the more likely you will make a positive return.
+The longer you hold an asset, the more likely you will earn positive returns.
 However, most investors don’t hold for the long run.
 They buy and sell at the wrong times.
-Too much activity is our enemy.
+Too much activity is the enemy.
 The best investors choose solid investments and hold them a long time.
-The old saying is: “set it and forget it.”
+The old saying is “set it and forget it.”

 What does the Future Hold for Returns?

 “It’s tough to make predictions, especially about the future.”

 – Yogi Berra

 In order to construct a portfolio it is useful to have a gauge of expected future returns of various asset classes.
 Naturally, there is much uncertainty in predicting returns.
 A good starting point is to look at historical returns over very long periods, noting that there can still be substantial variation in returns over many decades.
 For your convenience below we repeat the historical returns cited above, along with forecasts from select professional sources.